 - why they feel the scholarship should be granted, and

 - How they intend to share the information that they learned at the Conference with others.

-All applications were reviewed by a Committee comprised of CAMA Board members and staff.
-The successful candidates were selected based upon the individual application and the fact that attendance at the 2017 Conference may not occur without scholarship.
+All applications will be reviewed by a Committee comprised of CAMA Board members and staff.
+The successful candidates will be selected based upon the individual application and the fact that attendance at the Conference may not occur without scholarship.

 TERMS AND CONDITIONS FOR ACCEPTANCE